levin-riegner/flutter-template/docs/ARCHITECTURE.md

 ### Logout

-Delete all user-related data and references inside the `clearAllLocalUserData()` function on the [Dependencies](/lib/util/dependencies.dart) class.
+Delete all user-related data and references inside the `clearAllUserData()` function on the [Dependencies](/lib/util/dependencies.dart) class.

 > ❗️ Make sure to call this method upon your logout event.